Bowl game: Non-FBS bowl games

 At lower levels, teams play in playoff tournaments with a national championship game at a neutral site, making invitational bowl games less popular than in the Football Bowl Subdivision (FBS).

-The Division I Football Championship Subdivision (FCS) features only one bowl game, the Celebration Bowl (formerly the Heritage Bowl).
+The Division I Football Championship Subdivision (FCS) features only one bowl game, the Celebration Bowl, formerly the Heritage Bowl.
 It invites the top teams from historically black colleges and universities, one from the SWAC and one from the MEAC.
-(The SWAC has historically had a longer regular season that extends past Thanksgiving weekend, preventing its teams from participating in the FCS tournament and more closely mirroring the FBS.)
+The SWAC has historically had a longer regular season that extends past Thanksgiving weekend, preventing its teams from participating in the FCS tournament and more closely mirroring the FBS.

-At the Division II level there are currently four post-season bowls for teams that did not qualify for the DII playoffs: the Mineral Water Bowl, Live United Texarkana Bowl, Corsicana Bowl and the C.H.A.M.P.S.
-Heart of Texas Bowl (the last of which is a name used by two separate bowls, one for Division II and one for junior colleges).
-All four of the Division II bowls are played on the same day, the first Saturday of December.
+At the Division II level there are currently four postseason bowls for teams that did not qualify for the DII playoffs: the Live United Texarkana Bowl, Heritage Bowl, America's Crossroads Bowl, and Florida Beach Bowl.
+All four of the Division II bowls are played on the first weekend of December.

-At the Division III level, all bowls that are currently played are recent developments (starting in 2008 or later).
-For the 2017 season, 10 bowls are scheduled to be played by teams that did not qualify for the DIII playoffs: a six-bowl series organized for ECAC teams, a two-bowl series organized between the Centennial Conference and MAC, the New York State Bowl (between Liberty League and Empire 8), and the New England Bowl (between the ECFC, MSCAC, CCC and NEWMAC).
+At the NCAA Division III level, all bowls that are currently played are recent developments (starting in 2008 or later).
+For the 2017 season, 10 bowls were scheduled to be played by teams that did not qualify for the DIII playoffs: a six-bowl series organized for ECAC teams, a two-bowl series organized between the Centennial Conference and MAC, the New York State Bowl (between Liberty League and Empire 8), and the New England Bowl (between the ECFC, MSCAC, CCC and NEWMAC).

 Prior to 2008, the ECAC also held the ECAC Bowl (1989–2003) for Division I-AA and the North Atlantic Bowl (2007), the last of which is now integrated into the conference's six-bowl series.
 Additionally, the Division III championship game has historically been known as the Amos Alonzo Stagg Bowl.

 Outside the NCAA, the Victory Bowl is sponsored by the NCCAA, a group that does not restrict its membership to either NCAA or NAIA.
 The NAIA does not have any invitational postseason bowl games.
 Starting with the now defunct Wheat Bowl, the NAIA found it easier to schedule bowl games early in the season rather than late—this allowed the schedule to accommodate large college bowl games and high school sports; one such extant example is the College Fanz First Down Classic, a pre-season bowl game for NAIA teams.

+In Canadian football, the Mitchell Bowl and Uteck Bowl are held as the semi-final games for Canada's university football national championship.
+The bowl winners go on to play each other for the Vanier Cup.
+The Mitchell Bowl is always hosted by either the Canada West or Ontario conference champion, while the Uteck Bowl is always hosted by either the Atlantic Canada or Quebec conference champion.